r-lib/styler/cran-comments.md

   shinydashboardPlus, shinyMonacoEditor, upsetjs, usethis.

-All of them finished R CMD CHECK with the same number of ERRORS, WARNINGS and NOTES as with the current CRAN version of styler, which means the new submission of styler does not introduce any ERRORS, WARNINGS and NOTES in downstream dependencies.
+All of them finished R CMD CHECK with zero (0) ERRORS, WARNINGS and NOTES.